-My name is Vincent Peters, I am a recording and mixing engineer from Deerfield Beach, FL.
+My name is Vincent Peters, I am a recording and mixing engineer.
 I have extensive technical knowledge, a trained ear for music, and a huge passion for what I do.
 I have worked closely with South Florida's Hip Hop, Indie, and Pop artists for years, recording, mixing, and helping them develop and perfect their sound.

 By working in an environment treated specifically for mixing, I offer a crystal clear sound without making your music seem flat and sterile.
 With a hybrid setup of both digital and analog gear, I am able to achieve a timely turnaround on projects all while producing the classic vibe we all know and love.

 The most important part about mixing records is gaining trust and connecting on a personal level with artists in order to understand their vision.

 Get in touch through the contact link and we will work together to execute that sound you are looking for!